Lapland

 Details

-Pete was born in Lapland, grew up in the city and worked in Rovaniemi for almost 10 years before realising that he was not happy there.
+Petri was born in Lapland, grew up in the city and worked in Rovaniemi for almost 10 years before realising that he was not happy there.
 Since moving out into the wilderness, he has acquired all the qualifications necessary to ensure everyone is safe in his company: not only an official Finnish tourism certificate, but also a food hygiene safety certificate and a trained first-aider.

-Pete is a true Laplander who holds a deep love for and knowledge of the Arctic way of life.
+Petri is a true Laplander who holds a deep love for and knowledge of the Arctic way of life.
 In addition to giving us a place to reside, he also takes care of the daily activities and food, and keeps the sauna warm for us from morning to night during our stay.

 February brings dreamy conditions to Lapland: crystal-clear air, deep snow cover and typically clear skies, with the Northern Lights appearing every other day on average.
 Everyday highs and lows are typically between -7°C and -25°C, with an average temperature of -14°C. The average snow depth is 30-35 cm.